JeffersonLab/clas12-mcgen/README.md

 # Requirements

-- C++ and Fortran: software should compile using gcc > 8.0
+- C/C++ and Fortran should compile using gcc > 8.0
 - An executable with the same name as the github repository name, installed at the top level directory
 - If shared libraries are needed, the build system should put them inside a top level "lib" directory
 - Required environment variables should be described in the repository's README.md
-- The generator output file name must be the same name as the exectuable + ".dat".
+- The generator output file name must be the same name as the exectuable + `.dat`.
 For example, the output of clasdis must be clasdis.dat
-- To specify the number of events, the option "--trig #" must be honored
+- To specify the number of events, the option `--trig #` must be honored
-- The argument --docker is added on the OSG to all executable.
-This option must be ignored or it can be used by the executable to set conditions to run on the OSG container
+- The `--docker` argument is passed to all generators on the OSG and must be accepted.
+It can be ignored or used for setting conditions for OSG.
-- The argument --seed \<integer value\> is added on the OSG to all executable.
-This option must be ignored or it can be used by the executable to set the generator random seed using \<integer value\>
+- The `--seed #` option is passed to all generators on the OSG and must be accepted.
+It can be ignored or used to set the RNG seed in the generator.
-- If --seed is ignored, the generator is responsible for choosing unique random seeds (without preserving state between jobs), which could be done from a millisecond or better precision system clock
+- If `--seed` is ignored, the generator is responsible for choosing unique random seeds, without preserving state between jobs, which can be done from a millisecond or better precision system clock.
 - A git tag to reference for including the generator as a submodule into this repository

 ## Test of Requirements